It’s Ontario’s budget date.

 If you’re somewhat familiar with Excel, you can simply add up everything that says “rental income”.
 That would give you rental income for the quarter.

-For your credit card expenses, you may have categories such as hot water tank rental, repairs & maintenance, etc. You go through the same exercise and categorize every single line item on the credit card statement.
-If you are using your credit cards for multiple properties, your category may be hot water tank rental – ABC ave, repairs & maintenance – ABC ave, etc.
+For your credit card expenses, you may have categories such as hot water tank rental, repairs & maintenance, including the plumbing service you used.
+You go through the same exercise and categorize every single line item on the credit card statement.
+If you are using your credit cards for multiple properties, your category may be hot water tank rental – ABC ave, repairs & maintenance.

 You add up the total of your bank expenses and total of your credit card expenses, there’s your summary of your expenses per property!

-If you use bookkeeping software to keep track of these income and expenses, you can download all your bank transactions and import them directly to your bookkeeping system.
+If you use bookkeeping software, or in other words Real Estate Software, to keep track of these income and expenses, you can download all your bank transactions and import them directly to your bookkeeping system.

 You go through the same exercise as I mentioned before, instead of an excel, you do your category of expenses directly in the software.